vinay-IMOSEPFL/MultiBody-Dynamics-Data-Challenge/README.md

 ## Training Data

 The training dataset consists of simulated trajectories for systems with **4, 5, 6, 7, and 8 masses**.
 Each mass weighs the same.
 Each mass is connected to the next one with a link, forming a chain like configuration (see the visualization of the trajectory of each configuration).
-Each link can produce a spring and damping force due to its deformation and the rate of change of deformation respectively.
+Each link can produce spring and damping forces due to its deformation and the rate of change of deformation respectively.
 Additionaly each mass experiences a body force due to gravity (g=9.81 m/s^2).
 All the positions are in meters and velocities in m/s.

 Each configuration is stored in a separate folder within `train.zip`, organized as: